Dollar General Corporation

 Executive Overview

 We believe our convenient store formats, locations, and broad selection of high-quality products at compelling values have driven our substantial growth and financial success over the years and through a variety of economic cycles.
 We are mindful that the majority of our customers are value-conscious, and many have low and/or fixed incomes.
 As a result, we are intensely focused on helping our customers make the most of their spending dollars.
-The primary macroeconomic factors that affect our core customers include unemployment and underemployment rates, inflation, wage growth, changes in federal and state tax policies, interest rates, changes in U.S. and global trade policy (including price increases resulting from tariffs), and changes in U.S. government policy and assistance programs (including cost of living adjustments and work requirements), such as SNAP, unemployment benefits, and economic stimulus programs.
+The primary macroeconomic factors that affect our core customers include unemployment and underemployment rates, inflation (including, but not limited to, high or rising gas prices), wage growth, changes in federal and state tax policies, interest rates, changes in U.S. and global trade policy (including resulting price increases), and changes in U.S. government policy and assistance programs (including cost of living adjustments and work requirements), such as SNAP, unemployment benefits, and economic stimulus programs.
 Finally, significant unseasonable or unusual weather patterns or extreme weather can impact customer shopping behaviors.

 Uncertainty remains regarding the potential impact of tariffs on consumer behavior and our business.
-Tariff rates on both direct imports and domestic purchases did not materially impact our financial results in 2025.
+Tariff rates on both direct imports and domestic purchases did not materially impact our financial results for the first quarter of 2026.
 The tariff environment remains dynamic, and the specific tariffs applicable to goods imported by us and our suppliers into the U.S. may continue to evolve.
-Currently announced tariff rates, as well as any rate increases or expansions of tariff coverage affecting the products that we sell, could have a significant impact on our business and on our customers’ budgets.
-Further, on February 20, 2026, the United States Supreme Court invalidated the tariffs imposed under the International Emergency Economic Powers Act (IEEPA).
-Significant uncertainty exists regarding potential tariff refunds and replacement tariffs under other statutes.
-We continue to monitor developments and to evaluate and implement mitigation strategies to address the potential sales and margin impact of current and potential future tariffs, as well as to take various actions designed to minimize price increases for our customers.
-There can be no assurance we will be successful in our efforts, or that price increases will not adversely affect customer behavior.
+Tariff rate increases or expansions of tariff coverage affecting the products that we sell could have a significant impact on our business and on our customers’ budgets.
+We continue to monitor developments and will evaluate the impact of any tariff rate changes on our business and take action to mitigate such impact.
+There can be no assurance we will be successful in our efforts, or that price increases, if they become necessary, will not adversely affect customer behavior.
+Following the February 20, 2026 decision by the United States Supreme Court invalidating certain tariffs imposed under the International Emergency Economic Powers Act, we submitted claims with U.S. Customs and Border Protection seeking refunds for such tariffs that we previously paid.
+The exact timing and amount of refunds remain subject to uncertainty.

 Our core customers are often among the first to be affected by negative or uncertain economic conditions and among the last to feel the effects of improving economic conditions, particularly when trends are inconsistent and of an uncertain duration.
 Our customers continue to feel constrained in the current macroeconomic environment and to experience elevated expenses that generally comprise a large portion of their household budgets, such as rent, healthcare, energy and fuel prices, as well as cost inflation in frequently purchased household products (including food), which we expect will continue to pressure our customers’ spending overall.